jeswis/Data-Science-Portfolio/README.md

 # Data-Science-Portfolio
-Personal portfolio of data science projects completed for to polish my skills, for academics, or just for fun..
+This repository contains my personal portfolio of data science projects I've completed in the course of academics, self-learning, or other minor pursuits.
+Projects are in the form of Jupyter Notebooks containing R or Python code.

+## Table of Contents
+### Python
+### RStudio